We all know the storyline.

 What is an incident management team, anyway?

 An incident management team is a group of individuals within an organization who are responsible for managing and responding to any incidents or emergencies that may occur.
-An experienced incident management team can quickly identify and respond to an incident or emergency, minimizing its impact on the organization and reducing the disruption to its operations.
+An experienced IMT can quickly identify and respond to an incident or emergency, minimizing its impact on the organization and reducing the disruption to its operations.

-After an unwanted event, an incident management team can conduct a post-incident review to identify what worked well and what didn’t, and use that information to improve its incident management processes in the future.
+After an unwanted event, your team’s role is to conduct a post-incident review to identify what worked well and what didn’t — and use that information to improve its incident management processes in the future.
 Ensuring your IMT holds the essential positions listed below means when a physical security battle does come, your team can fight cohesively and utilize their collective strengths to provide the strongest defense.
-Though the people on your IMT may shift depending on the nature of the incident the team is responding to, here are five roles, responsibilities, and core functions critical to your incident management success.
+Here are five roles, responsibilities, and core functions critical to your incident management success.

 1. Incident management team lead

-The team lead (sometimes also called an incident manager) is responsible for a given incident response effort from end to end.
-They drive and coordinate incident response activities, delivering information or deciding on best course of action on behalf of your IMT.
-Just like a jury establishes a foreman to speak for the people on it, having your team lead speak for the whole team makes communication more efficient.
+Your team lead (sometimes also called an incident manager) is responsible for the end-to-end incident response effort.
+They drive and coordinate incident response activities, delivering information or deciding on best course of action on behalf of your team.
+They keep your IMT aligned, making key decisions, and ensuring every member’s skills are used to their full potential when it matters most.

 Establishing a clear IMT leader empowers other team members to focus on their parts of the incident response and resolution process.
 It also clarifies that someone is clearly overseeing the process and keeping them focused on the goal at hand.
-When you fill this position first, you also establish a clear chain of authority and responsibility.
-This gives other departments in your larger company confidence that someone owns the incident response process.
+Filling this position first helps you to establish a clear chain of authority and responsibility.
+That way, other departments in your company are confident that someone owns the incident response process.

 Characteristics your incident management team lead should have: